dsgandurra/cyberfeedbites/README.md

 ## Acknowledgements

-- This script uses the `feedparser` library for parsing RSS feeds.
+- CyberFeedBites uses the `feedparser` library for parsing RSS feeds.
 - The `beautifulsoup4` library is used for HTML parsing and sanitising descriptions.